trungle15/ReuseU/sprints/sprint-journals/sprint-2-journal.md

  * Medium impact if it occurs
    * Potential for scams to occur with greater frequency and ease
    * Listed as medium on the assumption not many people will attempt to game the system
- * To detect problem: If report is made, check timestamp sol
+ * To detect problem: If report is made, check if an entry for date + time sold exists.
+ * To mitigate problem: Have entering the date and time be a requirement for confirming a purchase

 ### 5.2.
 Epics
 An epic is a series of issues that come together to create an identifiable feature group.
 Completion of an epic may span multiple sprints.